ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Storage

 \textbf{(1) Data Region} stores compressed columnar data arranged in three levels: (i) A \emph{RecordGroup} corresponds to a batch of rows that share the same schema and partitioning key, analogous to a row group in Parquet or a stripe in ORC. (ii) Each record group contains multiple \emph{ColumnPartitions}, each representing a contiguous subset of a column's values within the group. (iii) Every column partition consists of one or more \emph{DataBlocks}, the smallest physical units that store compressed, type-specific blocks of values.

-\textbf{(2) Descriptor Region} maintains all structural metadata required to interpret the Data Region efficiently: (i) The \textit{Layout Index} maps RecordGroups and ColumnPartitions to their physical DataBlocks and file offsets; (ii) The \textit{Sort-Key Descriptor} records ordering information for binary search and seek-key resolution; (iii) The \textit{Column Statistics} store block-level summaries such as min/max and null counts for predicate pruning; (iv) The \textit{Bloom Filter} provides coarse-grained filtering for selective queries; (v) The \textit{Schema Descriptor} defines the logical schema, data types, and encoding metadata (e.g., compression codec) used in the file.
+\textbf{(2) Descriptor Region} maintains all structural metadata required to interpret the Data Region efficiently: (i) The \textit{Layout Index} maps RecordGroups and ColumnPartitions to their physical DataBlocks and file offsets; (ii) The \textit{Sort-Key Descriptor} records ordering information for binary search and seek-key resolution; (iii) The \textit{Column Statistics} store block-level summaries such as min/max and null counts for predicate pruning; (iv) The \textit{Bloom Filter} provides coarse-grained filtering for selective queries; (v) The \textit{Schema Descriptor} defines the logical schema, data types, and encoding metadata (e.g., compression codec) used in the file. \blue{Note, all metadata are file-scoped, which can be co-located with the storage layer within the file or maintained in a separate search acceleration layer~\cite{prammer2025towards}.}

 \textbf{(3) Footer Region} serves as the global directory and integrity anchor of the file~\cite{zeng2026f3,vortex2024}.
 It records the physical descriptor offsets, the file version, and the Cyclic Redundancy Check (CRC) values across the data and descriptor regions.
 This design allows the reader to locate and validate all descriptors with a single footer access, enabling complete reconstruction of the file layout without relying on external catalogs.
 Besides, the footer preserves version metadata to ensure backward compatibility and supports hierarchical integrity verification across regions.